realmorg/realm/apps/web/src/pages/docs/learn/children.md

   </article-layout>
 </realm-demo>

-## The `<slot children>` tag
+## The `<slot children>` Tag

 The `<slot children>` tag is a special element that renders all children of the current custom element.
-It's similar with `<slot>` tag, but it doesn't need a name.
-You can use it to render all children of custom element.
-All children of custom element will be rendered inside `<slot children>` tag, except the children that have a `slot` attribute.
+Unlike the `<slot>` tag, it doesn't require a name.
+You can use it to render all children of the custom element.
+All children of the custom element will be rendered inside the `<slot children>` tag, except for those with a `slot` attribute.

-We can render nested children of custom element with `<slot children>` tag.
+You can also use the `<slot children>` tag to render nested children of the custom element.
 For example:

 ```html
 <custom-element name="abc-element">